Data protection information for online study applications (according to Art. 13 GDPR)

 In the event that an admission process is conducted with an automated admission test for your chosen study programme, the test documents will be pseudonymised before being sent to a service provider for evaluation.

-If it is not possible for you to come to FH Vorarlberg for the application interview, it is also necessary to attend a personal application interview via video conference.
+If it is not possible for you to come to FH Vorarlberg for the interview, it is also necessary to attend a personal application interview via video conference.
 As part of this process, your personal data related to the preparation of the video conference will be processed by the video communication services provider and can be stored in accordance with its data protection policy.
+Please note the corresponding settings and privacy policies of the video conferencing provider.

-Should you be admitted to the study programme, you may enter into the corresponding education contract online.
+Should you be admitted to the study programme, you may enter into the corresponding education contract via the online application tool.
 Your data will then be automatically added to the student file.
 Your portrait photograph, which you have sent us, will then be used for the execution of the study-related requirements for your personal profile in the campus management system, for internal communication, for photograph lists for programme management and teaching staff, and for interviews.
 Moreover, your portrait photograph will be printed onto your CampusCard for your identification.

-We also use your data to send you more interesting information about study opportunities and events at FH Vorarlberg.
+We will also use your data to continue to provide you with interesting information about your studies and events at the FH Vorarlberg.

 You provide us with the data for the execution of precontractual measures, i.e. for your possible participation in the application process for a university place (as well as for the conclusion of the associated education contract).
-There is no legal obligation in this regard.
-In the event that you fail to provide us with the necessary data, we will be unable to process your application and you cannot be taken into consideration in the application and selection process.
+The provision of your personal data is neither required by law nor by contract, and there is no obligation to do so.
+However, the provision of your personal data is necessary for the conclusion of the contract.

-The use of data for direct marketing purposes is a legitimate interest of FH Vorarlberg, whereby the legitimate interest of FH Vorarlberg lies in its education mandate and in its competitive position (c.f.
+The use of your data for the transmission of interesting information about your studies and for events of the FH Vorarlberg is a legitimate interest of FH Vorarlberg, whereby the legitimate interest of FH Vorarlberg lies in its education mandate and in its competitive position (c.f.
 Recital 47 of the GDPR, http://www.privacy-regulation.eu/en/r47.htm).
-You can object to this processing for direct marketing purposes at any time by emailing email@example.com.
+You can object to this processing for direct marketing purposes at any time by emailing firstname.lastname@example.org.
 In this case, the lawfulness of processing prior to the objection will remain unaffected.

-The legal basis for the further processing of data is provided by the corresponding statutory provisions, such as the University Studies Act and the Education Documentation Act.
+The legal basis for the further processing of data is provided by the corresponding statutory provisions, such as the University Studies Act (Fachhochschulstudiengesetz) and the Education Documentation Act (Bildungsdokumentationsgesetz).

 The collected data are used by FH Vorarlberg staff and passed on internally to the responsible persons.
 In the case of foreign certificates and documents, it may sometimes be necessary that these certificates and documents be sent to the Federal Ministry for Education, Science and Research, to the competent embassies or consulates or to a university from which you have already been conferred an academic title in order to assess your previous education and to verify attestations.